smarr/effortless-language-servers/README.md

-The goal of the *Effortless Language Servers* project is to enable the creation of language servers for dynamic languages based on a share language-agnostic infrastructure.
+The goal of the *Effortless Language Servers* project is to enable the creation of language servers for dynamic languages based on a shared language-agnostic infrastructure.

 Building a language server with standard features should not take more than a few hundred lines of code.